Crewed Mars rover: Rover design

 In crewed Mars missions, rovers are sometimes grouped under the term "Mars surface elements".

 Unpressurized rover

-Unpressurized Mars rovers would lack a pressurized environment for the crew, being functionally similar to the Lunar Roving Vehicle.
+Unpressurized Mars rovers would require crew to wear spacesuits due to their lack of air, being functionally similar to the Lunar Roving Vehicle.
 There are several advantages to having an unpressurized rover as opposed to a pressurized variant, such as a reduced weight.
-Since range of a potential rover that carries crew from base is important, a light weight is an advantage and therefore is a good choice for long range missions.
-An unpressurized rovers can also be used to move heavy load, travel short distance from base to the location of a bigger pressurized rover.
+A pressurized rover would weigh more, adding to fuel costs both in its launch to Mars and in the higher electricity usage of a larger vehicle.
+Unpressurized rovers could also be used to carry cargo to and from a base or to transport astronauts to a larger pressurized rover.